 Of the young adults we interviewed, all of them prioritized setting aside some money from their salary, with one respondent revealing that she usually saves a whopping one thousand dollars every month.
 GSS season has a bad rep for being mainly for the older crowd instead of the young and trendy, but our respondents have shown us that there is still hope for lowering the national average age of GSS attendees.

 Maybe it’s time to cut millennials some slack.
 We don’t know about you, but we’re even starting to take some notes.
 If you, too, share the same passion for saving them hard-earned dollars, you might want to check out what Grab has in store for users this shopping season.
 They’ve kicked off the festivities nearly a whole month earlier, with their own Grab Singapore Sale.

 If you’re already planning to spend money when those sales start rolling in, why not give yourself the chance to win up to $150,000 worth of prizes, courtesy of the Grab Singapore Sale?
-From now until 31 July, you’ll even stand a chance to from Agoda, Shangri-LA, Dyson, and of course, Grab and GrabFood when you spend $10 or more in GrabPay Credits.
+From now until 31 July, you’ll even stand a chance to win prizes from Agoda, Shangri-LA, Dyson, and of course, Grab and GrabFood when you spend $10 or more in GrabPay Credits.
 Of course, you’ll be earning while you spend too, with GrabRewards points up for, well, grabs!